joppe-vdb/cloud-engineering/Exercises/Pipeline/README.md

 ![](img/2022-10-13-18-51-51.png)

 ## 5) Deploying to AWS Beanstalk
-We now have our container ready in the GitLab Container Registry.
-The only step that is left is getting AWS Elastic Beanstalk to pull this image as its latest application version.
-We could do this manually in the AWS Console.
-But with the power of AWS CLI and GitLab jobs we can automate this task.

-The following actions need to happen in order for the application to deploy:
-- AWS Beanstalk needs to be informed about which registry to contact and what image to pull from it
-- AWS Beanstalk needs to authenticate to the GitLab Container Registry and pull the image
-- AWS Beanstalk needs to implement the image as a new version of the application

-Which means our job needs to authenticate in order to use AWS CLI and AWS Beanstalk needs to authenticate in order to access the image on the Container Registry.
-We can already authenticate to AWS using our AWS credentials (aws access key id and aws secret access key).
-We still need to create a way for AWS EB to authenticate to our Container Registry.

 ✅**TASK:** In GitLab navigate to Settings > Repository > Deploy tokens.
 Click Expand and fill in the following information: